Story “A LITTLE FLEETING STAR”, by Milcíades Joel Zaragoza Burgos.

 And I replied, -“It’s living for each other.
 It’s to make a pact that we will love each other forever and stay together whenever we can.”

-I remember that she was all red, and her rosy lips just stammered:
+I remember that she blushed and her rosy lips just stammered:

 Embarrassed, trying to find words to explain what even I didn’t understand at the time, I looked around and saw one of the blue plastic rings that were part of the souvenirs that her mother had prepared for the party.